-The problem is that if you buy into this line of thinking, you’re going to end up buying into a lot of different products, services, or treatments.
+The problem is that if you think like this (and it’s not an irrational way to think, by the way), you’re going to end up buying into a lot of different products, services, or treatments.
 You’re going to go down into a lot of therapeutic blind alleys and dead end streets.
 You’re going to waste time and money.
 And none of it will help your horse (even though you may be quite convinced that it did).

 BRIEF ASIDE: I absolutely love it when people comment on articles that I post.
 I encourage people to post their differing experiences, too, because I love to learn from everyone.
 But it absolutely baffles me how the occasional person will come on the site and flame me for allegedly not knowing what I’m talking about because their horse got better after this or that was done, when I’ve pointed out that there’s actually very little evidence for the effectiveness of whatever was done.
 The fact that there’s not evidence for a particular procedure or treatment isn’t personal, but some folks sure want to seem to make it so!

 This line of thinking – the biggest fallacy in medicine – is so common, that’s it’s even got a formal name, in Latin.
 It’s a logical fallacy called post hoc ergo propter hoc (after this, therefore because of this).
 Now, as far as I know, the saying can’t be attribute to anyone in particular, and, apparently, Latin was such a frustrating language that nobody speaks it any more.
 But it’s still true.
 And the fallacy is the basis for many erroneous beliefs about all sorts of things: not just medicine.